m4ttr4ymond/cFS-Network-Switch/documentation.md

 ![overview](./documentation_media/overview.png)

 The interface for the simulator was intended to be as simple as possible while still providing reasonable debugging tools.
 As a result, it implements a simple card view, where each client application (IP address and port number combination) has its own card and tracks its own state.
-In each card, we keep track of the send app ID, the length of the datagram received, and the time that the datagram was sent (according to metadata included in the datagram along with the state).
+In each card, we keep track of the sent app ID, the length of the datagram received, and the time that the datagram was sent (according to metadata included in the datagram along with the state).
 Each card also has a dropdown that users can use to send a state to a specific IP address.
 If the states in the card are no longer needed, the user can delete the states with a button at the bottom.

 ## Limitations